karenying/blog.karenying.com/content/posts/2020-07-03--50-shades-of-dark-mode-gray.md

 ![**From left to right**: background, menu bars, primary text, secondary text](https://cdn-images-1.medium.com/max/5760/1*uoKXzDK9xoYAGD_y_ZFYYw.png)_**From left to right**: background, menu bars, primary text, secondary text_

-If Medium didn’t have dark mode, I most definitely wouldn’t use the app every night before bed 😅 &nbsp; Much like its plain logo of black and white, Medium’s iOS app’s dark mode colors are super simple.
+If Medium didn’t have dark mode, I most definitely wouldn’t use the app every night before bed 😅&nbsp;Much like its plain logo of black and white, Medium’s iOS app’s dark mode colors are super simple.
 In my opinion, this simplicity works well for a publishing platform — it’s reminiscent of old-fashioned newspapers.

 **Additional comments**: